Toric Sylvester forms: Introduction

 The paper is organised as follows.
 In Section \ref{sec:toricgeom}, we present all the tools of toric geometry that are needed in the rest of the paper.
-In particular, we prove the existence of decompositions of forms in a projective toric varieties $X_{\Sigma}$ satisfying to a certain positivity property.
-In Section \ref{sec:duality}, we show that the claimed duality property holds outside a region $\Gamma \subset \Cl(X_{\Sigma})$ which depends on the supports of the local cohomology modules of the Cox ring.
+In particular, we prove the existence of decompositions of forms in a projective toric variety $X_{\Sigma}$ which is $\sigma$-positive for a smooth cone $\sigma \in \Sigma(n)$.
+In Section \ref{sec:duality}, we show that the claimed duality property holds outside a region $\Gamma \subset \Cl(X_{\Sigma})$ which depends on the supports of the local cohomology modules of the corresponding Cox ring.
 In Section \ref{sec:sylvforms}, we define Sylvester forms and show that they give an $A$-basis of $(I^{\sat}/I)_{\delta - \nu}$ for certain degrees $\nu \in \Cl(X_{\Sigma})$.
-In Section \ref{sec::hybridmat}, we introduce hybrid elimination matrices when $X_{\Sigma}$ is a smooth projective toric variety; we prove that, under mild conditions, the computation of the local cohomology modules is not necessary and we extend these results to overdetermined systems.
-In Section \ref{sec:resultants}, we prove that the determinant of certain graded parts of a modified Koszul complex in a region $\Gamma_{\Res} \subset \Cl(X_{\Sigma})$ is equal to the sparse resultant, up to a nonzero multiplicative constant in $k$.
-Finally, in Section \ref{sec:residues} we prove a new formula for computing the toric residue of a product of two forms.
+In Section \ref{sec::hybridmat}, we introduce hybrid elimination matrices when $X_{\Sigma}$ is assumed to be smooth and $\sigma$-positive for a smooth cone $\sigma \in \Sigma(n)$.
+In Section \ref{sec:resultants}, we prove that the determinant of certain graded parts of a modified Koszul complex outside a region $\Gamma_{\Res} \subset \Cl(X_{\Sigma})$ is equal to the sparse resultant, up to a nonzero multiplicative constant in $\mathbf{k}$.
+Finally, in Section \ref{sec:residues}, we explore the computation of the toric residue of a product of two forms.